demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

   // ...
 ```

-> To avoid the complexity we are just printing the error.
+> To avoid the complexity, we are just printing the error.

 Then define the `handleUserSignupError` function which handles the `UserSignupError` using the two functions that we just defined.